pytroll/trollflow2/doc/source/index.rst

 *************

 The ``covers`` plugin can be used to check that the received data covers the target areas.
 If the area coverage is too low (see options below), the area is discarded from the processing of this scene.
 This plugin needs ``pytroll-schedule`` to be installed.
+This plugin should be called after the scene is created, but can be called before any composites are loaded.

 Options:
  - ``coverage_by_collection_area: False`` - If ``True``, the